thxhtrxn/gdvnps-website-v5/README.md

 # GDVNPS Offcial Website Source Code

+> [!CAUTION]
+> This project is no longer supported and has been archived.
+> We're working on a new version of the website, and the source code will no longer be public.
+Sorry for the inconvenience.

 This repository is licensed under the **[MIT License](LICENSE)**.

 This is the official repository for GDVNPS website.
 This repository contains all the source code and assets.